CoderCookE/goaround/README.md

 -prometheus-port defaults to 8080
 ```

+### Flags
+Metrics are created using promethus, They can be found at `localhost:8080/metrics` or whatever ports is specified via `-prometheus-port`

 ## Updating backends via unix socket
 Pass a comma separated list of all backends;
 ```